International World War Peace Tree: History

 The tree has its origins in Germany.
 It was brought to the United States in 1912 as a seedling by Joseph Freudenberg, prior to World War I. When the treaty with Germany was signed in 1918, a picnic was held on the property of his sister-in-law Mrs. Wortman, and during the picnic, Freudenberg's tree was transplanted to its current location at the intersection of St. Joseph and Orchard in celebration of the end the war.
 The planting and dedication of this tree by German American immigrants served as a sign of their loyalty to America and also to build local community harmony.
+It was dedicated on August 24, 1919.

 Freudenberg mounted a flagpole near the tree, but the flagpole has since been removed, although its cement base remains.
 The garden of flowers that once adorned the tree has also disappeared.

 The tree has been maintained since its arrival in America by the same family: